CastilloLuis/Trippygram/README.md

 ### Trippygram
 ____
 ABOUT THIS APP:
-> This app was developed as a university project.
 > Trippygram is a hybrid mobile application.
-Simulating instagram :)
+Simulating instagram.
+You can like, dislike, follow, unfollow, share pictures, upload pictures, delete pictures, comment pictures and so on.

 ### Programming languages
 ____